Creative Burnout is Not a Myth

-There’s a way though.
+There’s a way, though.
 It is possible to unlock the gate and access your creativity again.
-It starts with destroying a myth.
+It starts by destroying a myth.

 Imagine that creativity is a hidden muscle.
-When you visualise creativity like a muscle, the obvious appears immediately:
+When you visualize creativity like a muscle, the obvious appears immediately:

 a creative burnout is not a fatality, it’s an injury.